 - 4) The Polish issuing authorities have some problems with filling in Part D of the EAW form with reference to cumulative judgments.
-Three different practices are applied with regard to this issue.
+Three different practices are applied regarding this issue.
 Usually part D is filled in only with reference to a cumulative judgment.
 This is a prevailing practice.
 Sometimes it is filled in with reference to all judgments ("single judgments" as well as a cumulative judgment).
-Finally in some EAWs the issuing authorities filled in part D of the EAW form only with reference to a cumulative judgment but in section 4 of part D of the EAW form additional explanations were provided with reference to the proceedings in which the "single" judgments were rendered. - 5) The Polish issuing authorities have some problems with classifying ways of serving of a summons in Poland while filling in Part D of the EAW form.
-In particular, this concerns the so called substitute service of a summons (a summons left twice, every time for 7 days, at the post office closest to a defendant's address indicated to the authorities).
-In some cases it is classified as "personal service", in other as service by "other means" (3.1.b. of section D of the EAW form).
+Finally, in some EAWs the issuing authorities filled in part D of the EAW form only with reference to a cumulative judgment but in section 4 of part D of the EAW form additional explanations were provided with reference to the proceedings in which the "single" judgments were rendered. - 5) The Polish issuing authorities have some problems with classifying ways of serving of a summons in Poland while filling in Part D of the EAW form.
+This concerns the so-called substitute service of a summons.
+In some cases, it is classified as "personal service", in other as service by "other means" (3.1.b. of section D of the EAW form).
 The latter classification prevails.
 The problem with a summons served in this way is similar to that identified in Dworzecki case.
 It is difficult to assess whether "it was unequivocally established" that a defendant was aware of the scheduled trial.
-On the other hand, it should be stressed that after Dworzecki case, serving of a summons to the hands of an adult member of a defendant's household is not applicable anymore to a summons concerning the first date of the hearing. - 6) While implementing FD 2009/299/JHA, Poland introduced into the Code of Criminal Procedure a ground for re-opening of the criminal proceedings conducted in absentia (Article 540b of the CCP).
+On the other hand, it should be stressed that after Dworzecki case, serving of a summons to the hands of an adult member of a defendant's household is not applicable anymore to a summons concerning the first date of the hearing. - 6) While implementing FD 2009/299/JHA, Poland introduced into the Code of Criminal Procedure a new ground for re-opening of the criminal proceedings conducted in absentia (Article 540b of the CCP).
 However, as is stemming from the EAWs issued by the Polish courts, this ground for re-opening of criminal proceedings is not indicated in part D of the EAW form as an effective remedy available for a person after surrender.
 Thus, with a few exceptions, the box 3.4. of the EAW form is not ticked by the Polish issuing authorities.
 In my view this is because Article 540b offers only optional ground for re-opening of the proceedings.
-Moreover, under Article 540b § 2 of the CCP the substitute service of a summons, as described above, brings consequences equal to personal summoning (i.e. in principle, the motion for re-opening of the proceedings is ineffective).
+Moreover, under Article 540b § 2 of the CCP the substitute service of a summons, as described above, brings consequences equal to personal summoning (i.e. in principle, the motion for reopening of the proceedings is ineffective).